thomas097/Haemodynamic-Optimization-Reinforcement-Learning/data/mimic-iii/buildmimic/README.md

-MIMIC-Code sql files to upload MIMIC into PostgreSQL
+This folder contains the SQL files used to build the PostgreSQL database from the MIMIC-III source files.